Finite quotients of 3-manifold groups: Properties of the fundamental group of closed -manifolds

 \begin{proof} Because $V$ is irreducible, we have Thus $\dim H^2(M, V) - \dim H^1(M,V)=\chi(M, V) =(\dim V)\chi(M) =0.$ Hence by Poincar\'e duality $\dim H^1(M, V) = \dim H^2(M, V)= \dim H^1(M, V^\vee) .$ \end{proof}

 We now work towards \cref{pi1-properties}(3).
 We first prove the relatively straightforward characteristic zero analogue.

-\begin{lemma} Let $M$ be a compact manifold.
+\begin{lemma} Let $M$ be a closed manifold.
 Let $V$ be a symplectic representation of $\pi_1(M)$ over a field $\kappa$ of characteristic $0$, for which the action of $\pi_1(M)$ factors through a finite group.
 Then $\dim_{\kappa} H^1(M, V)$ is even. \end{lemma}

-Note that the same argument works for group cohomology of a representation $V$ of a finitely-generated group, instead of twisted cohomology of a manifold.
+Our proof of \cref{characteristic-zero-parity} works for group cohomology of a representation $V$ of a finitely-generated group, instead of twisted cohomology of a manifold.
 Which statement to use is only a matter of preference.

 The fact that symplectic representations of finite groups over the complex numbers are quaternionic, crucial in the below proof, was earlier used, in a similar context but with completely different language and notation, by \cite{Davis1989} to control a semicharacteristic invariant.
 We discuss the relationship between semicharacteristics and our work in \cref{ss-semicharacteristics}.